1986 California Proposition 65: Reform efforts

 In the 2013–14 session of the California State Assembly, a consensus bill, AB 227, introduced by Assemblyman Mike Gatto (D-Los Angeles), effectively offered to protect certain small companies in specified circumstances from the threat of citizen enforcement lawsuits, by providing them with a streamlined compliance procedure and limited penalties.
 The bill was passed unanimously, with support from Proposition 65 proponents and supporters, and was enacted on October 10, 2013.

 Following the success of AB 227, Gov. Jerry Brown announced on May 7, 2013, that his office planned to introduce a proposal to reform Proposition 65.
 In 2017, Brown advocated for more reform to Prop 65 to reduce "frivolous shakedown lawsuits."

 Alleged violators

-As of 2019, the below list includes some of the named Fortune 500 companies that have been sued or received an intent to sue for allegedly not disclosing the Prop 65 warning on one or more of their products.
-The list includes, but is not limited to:
+As of 2019, the below list includes some of the named Fortune 500 companies that have been sued or received an intent to sue for allegedly not disclosing the Prop 65 warning on one or more of their products: